Questioning the Survey Responses of Large Language Models: Implications for survey-based alignment metrics

-Thus, our survey-derived alignment measure is more informative of the reference populations rather than the language models they aim to evaluate, since variations across subgroups tend to be more pronounced than variations across models.
-Particularities, such as the training data used or the demographics of the annotators used for fine-tuning with human feedback, seems to have little impact on which population is best represented.
-Models therefore consistently appear to be more ``aligned'' with the subpopulations exhibiting high entropy in their answers.
+Taken together our findings imply that the survey-derived alignment measure is more informative of differences in the reference populations rather than the language models is aims to evaluate.
+Model particularities, such as the pre-training data used, instruction tuning or the use of reinforcement learning with human feedback, seem to have little impact on which population is best represented.~\looseness=-1